James and the Giant Peach: Film adaptations

-A television adaptation of the novel appeared on BBC One on December 28, 1976.
+A television adaptation of the novel appeared on BBC One on 28 December 1976.
 Paul Stone directed a script by Trever Preston.
 The cast included Simon Bell playing James, Bernard Cribbins playing Centipede, and Anna Quayle playing Aunt Spiker.

 Though Roald Dahl declined numerous offers during his life to have a film version of James and the Giant Peach produced, his widow, Felicity Dahl, approved an offer to have a film adaptation produced in conjunction with Disney in the mid-1990s.
 It was directed by Henry Selick and produced by Denise Di Novi and Tim Burton, all of whom previously worked on The Nightmare Before Christmas.
 The film used a mix of live action and stop-motion to reduce production finances.
 It was narrated by Pete Postlethwaite (who also played the old man) and featured five songs composed and written by Randy Newman.
-The film was released on April 12, 1996.
+The film was released on 12 April 1996.
 Although it was a box office failure, it received positive reviews and eventually became a cult classic upon its release on home video.

-There are numerous changes in both the plot of the film and the plot of the book (notably, the aunts survive the rolling peach and follow James all the way to New York City, and the Silkworm is absent), though the film was generally well-received.
-Felicity Dahl said that, "I think Roald would have been delighted with what they did with James."
+There are many changes in both the plot of the film and the plot of the book (notably, the aunts survive the rolling peach and follow James all the way to New York City, and the Silkworm is absent), though the film was generally well-received.
+Felicity Dahl said, "I think Roald would have been delighted with what they did with James."
 Owen Gleiberman of Entertainment Weekly praised the animated part, but calling the live-action segments "crude".
 Newman was nominated for an Academy Award for Best Original Musical or Comedy Score.

 In August 2016, Sam Mendes was in negotiations with Disney to direct another live action adaptation of the novel, with Nick Hornby in talks for the script.
 In May 2017, Mendes was no longer attached to the project due to his entering talks with Disney about directing a live-action film adaptation of Pinocchio.